joshbduncan/word-search-generator/CHANGLOG.md

 - `require_all_words` has been added to `Game.init()`.
 When set to `True` a `MissingWordError` will be raised if all provided "hidden" words can't be placed successfully.
 This does not take into account "secret" words.
 Also added to CLI as `-rall, --require-all-words`.
 - `lowercase` argument added to `show` and `save` methods which outputs all puzzle letters in lowercase (as opposed to the UPPERCASE default).
 Added `-lc, --lowercase` flag to CLI as well.
 Issue #58
 - all words get assigned a random color on initialization (for solution)
+- custom iPython profile
+    - to use first make a custom profile `ipython --profile word-search-generator`
+    - then copy the include config file to your new profile `cp ipython_config.py ~/.ipython/profile_word-search-generator`
+    - finally load iPython with the custom profile `ipython --profile word-search-generator`
+- added pretty printed traceback via Rich

 ### Fixed